nrkno/sofie-core/packages/openapi/README.md

 This package contains API definitions that are intended to be **STABLE**.
 When making changes to these, you should take extra care to try to avoid any breaking changes.
 Where breaking changes are necessary, [please open an issue](https://github.com/nrkno/sofie-core/issues) to announce the breaking change.

 Any breaking changes should result in a major version bump in [/packages/openapi/api/actions.yaml](api/actions.yaml).
+The API version will also need to be updated in [/index.ts](/index.ts), as the version string is not exported by the OpenAPI code generator.

 ### Generate stuff